lucylow/style-shepherd-demo/docs/sponsors/sponsor-data-reference.md

 > Each of your technologies is essential to our success.
 > Each of your metrics tells part of the story.
 >
-> Together, we're generating $22.7M in monthly business value.
+> Together, we're generating $26.9M in monthly business value across 10 integrated sponsors.
 >
 > This is what championship-tier sponsorship integration looks like."